tanyipeng834/recipedia/README.md

 # Deployment
 [![Recipedia Video](http://img.youtube.com/vi/RurqXAiLmqE/0.jpg)](http://www.youtube.com/watch?v=RurqXAiLmqE "Recipedia")

-Shows the 2 main functions of the Recipedia
+Shows the 2 main functions of the Recipedia.
-1. Bird
+1.Find Recipe for leftover ingredients in fridge.
-2. McHale
+2.Store and delete ingredients in your virtual fridge for tracking purposes.